Back to Samsung SmartThings Guides

 Common Causes

-• Hub lost power and mesh routing table corrupted during reboot
+• Hub lost power and the mesh routing table was disrupted on reboot

-• Zigbee channel interference from WiFi router on overlapping channel
+• Zigbee channel overlapping the WiFi router's 2.4GHz channel

-• Z-Wave ghost node from previously removed device corrupting mesh
+• Z-Wave ghost node from a removed device corrupting the mesh

 Most fixes happen in the first 3 steps.